 Have you ever wondered how the Arizona Game and Fish Commission makes the rules for hunters, anglers, and other customers?
 In addition to making sure that Game and Fish rules are concise and easy to understand, the Department’s Rules and Risk Section is responsible for ensuring that all rules meet statutory requirements before submitting them the Secretary of State (SOS), Attorney General, or Governor’s Regulatory Review Council (GRRC), as applicable.

 The rulemaking process:

 Notice of Rulemaking Docket Opening: SOS publishes the Commission’s Notice in the Arizona Administrative Register (AAR) to notify the public that the Commission is considering amending its rules.

-Notice of Proposed Rulemaking: SOS publishes the Commission’s Notice of Proposed Rulemaking in the AAR to provide the public with the actual proposed additions, deletions, or changes to the Commission’s rules.
+Notice of Proposed Rulemaking: SOS publishes the Commission’s Notice of Proposed Rulemaking in the Arizona Administrative Register (AAR) to provide the public with actual proposed additions, deletions, or changes to the Commission’s rules.

 Comment periods: The public has three opportunities in which to submit comments to the Commission: 1).
 Any time.
 Comments received by the Department are placed in the rule record and will be considered by the next review or Rulemaking team.
 2).
 During the thirty (30) day public comment period immediately following the publication of the proposed rules in the AAR.
 Once a proposed rule is published, the public has at least thirty (30) days to submit comments to the Department concerning the rule.
 3).
 At a Commission Meeting.
 A blue 'speaker slip' is required and are available to the public at each Commission Meeting.